yuredev/smartsilo/readme.md

 #### Configuring the Arduino IDE for ESP32

-1° make sure that the ESP32 boart are correctly installed in the Arduino IDE we can do this following the tutorial in https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
+1° make sure that the ESP32 board are correctly installed in the Arduino IDE we can do this following the tutorial in https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

 2° move the Boards.h to the path of Firmata in Arduino IDE overriding the original file